 3.3 Part time Postgraduate Taught students are charged on a module by module basis.
 You will be liable to pay the full module fee for any modules you attend or engage with and will not be eligible for a refund.
 If you deselect or withdraw from a module before the date it’s due to start, and you have not attended, engaged or taken part in the module in any way, the University will cancel the module fee in full.
 If you have already paid for the module you will be eligible for a refund.

 3.4 Postgraduate Research Students are charged an annual fee based on 12 months of study.
-The refund for these students is based on a pro-rata calculation, i.e. on the number of full months remaining in the year of study.
+If you are eligible for a refund your fees will be recalculated based on a pro-rata calculation, i.e. on the number of months remaining in the year of study.
 For example, a student leaving in the middle of month five, would receive a 50% refund (six full remaining months multiplied by 1/12th of the annual fee).

 3.5 If you transfer to another course which has a different fee, you will be liable for the fee associated with each course for the time that you were enrolled onto each course.
 If you transfer to a course with a higher fee, your fee liability will increase.
 Any fee increase will be applied on a pro-rata basis.
 Conversely, if you transfer to a course with a lower fee, your fee liability will be reduced on a pro-rata basis.
 For example, if you change your mode of study from full-time to part-time study you will be charged a pro-rata amount for the period you were registered as a full-time student and a pro-rata amount of the remaining time you are registered as a part-time student.
 Should you have already paid your fees in advance before transferring, then a pro-rata refund will be applied.

 4.1 If you wish to withdraw, take a break in your studies, change course or transfer to another Higher Education provider, please contact the Student Guidance Team, or equivalent if you are studying at one of our partner colleges for assistance.
 Our Student Guidance Advisors will be able to guide you through the process.
 It is important you seek advice, because the timing of a withdrawal during your course can affect your eligibility for future student loans.
-For students studying on campus contact details for our Student Guidance Team can be found here.
 If you are studying at a partner college, please check your college website for further details on who to contact.

 4.2 The Student Guidance Team, supported by your Personal Tutor will be able to assess your needs and identify the support we can offer you and/or the refund you will receive if you choose to discontinue or suspend your enrolment.